zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-03-14-PCR-Protocol.md

 **Steps for sequencing prep:**

 1. Dilute DNA into new strip tubes.
-As an example, fill all the strip tubes (for appropriate # of samples x 2 for the forward and reverse primers) with 9uL of water and then add  1ul from each sample into the appropriately labelled tube.
+As an example, fill all the strip tubes (for appropriate # of samples x 2 for the forward and reverse primers) with 9µL of water and then add  1µL from each sample into the appropriately labelled tube.
 That would be a 1:10 dilution
-2. Dilute each of the primers to 3.2uM in volume for 2ul per sample (see above).
+2. Dilute each of the primers to 3.2µM in volume for 2µL per sample (see above).
 Sanger sequencing amplifies the fragment with one of the two primers at a time, so you will submit two tubes per sample, one prepared with the forward primer and one prepared with the reverse primer.
 3. Calculate volume of DNA for each sample (use the dilution factor you used on your previous concentration values)
-4. Aliquot labelled strip tubes with the correct amount of DNA per sample and nuclease free water up to 10ul for each well (add water first, then DNA, then primers, always load least expensive reagent --> most expensive).
+4. Aliquot labelled strip tubes with the correct amount of DNA per sample and nuclease free water up to 10µL for each well (add water first, then DNA, then primers, always load least expensive reagent --> most expensive).
 Using a sample list here where you highlight off each well after adding the right amount is very helpful.
 For setting up forward and reverse reactions, each sample will be pipetted into two wells (i.e. tubes 1 & 2 will both contain sample POC1, tubes 3 & 4 will both contain sample POC2, so be very careful in this pipetting step because it can get confusing).
-   - example: 2.9 uL of 1:10 diluted DNA and 7.1 uL of H2O
+   - example: 2.9 µL of 1:10 diluted DNA and 7.1 µL of H2O
-5. Add 2ul of 3.2uM FORWARD primer to the first tube for each sample (i.e. in the example above tubes 1 & 3) and 2ul of 3.2uM REVERSE primer to the second tube for each sample (i.e. in the example above tubes 2 & 4).
+5. Add 2µL of 3.2µM FORWARD primer to the first tube for each sample (i.e. in the example above tubes 1 & 3) and 2µL of 3.2µM REVERSE primer to the second tube for each sample (i.e. in the example above tubes 2 & 4).
 6. Fill out the template linked above and print out two copies.
 One is for your records and can contain extraneous information such as your sample # (POC1 as opposed to the # given to GSC, ZD1), the undiluted concentration, and anything else you want to include in your lab notebook.
 The copy you print for GSC should have this info removed before printing.
 Either print this and bring it with you and add to the clipboard on the sample drop-off freezer or email this sheet to the GSC at jatoyan@uri.edu or gsc@etal.uri.edu saying you are submitting how ever many samples for Sanger sequencing for the Putnam Lab using her blanket PO (purchase order).

 My copy: